matze-dd/Tex2txt/README.md

   added interpunction (suppresses false positives from LanguageTool)
 - suitable placeholders for \\ref, \\eqref, \\pageref, and \\cite
-- inline maths $...$ and \\(...\\) is replaced with text from rotating collection in variable parms.inline\_math in script
+- inline maths $...$ and \\(...\\) is replaced with text from rotating collection in variable parms.inline\_math in script, appending trailing interpunction from variable parms.mathpunct
 - equation environments are resolved in a way suitable for check of interpunction and spacing, argument of \\text\{...\} is included into output text; \\\[...\\\] and $$...$$ are same as environment equation\*;